Test Identifier Information

 |Uncertainty of Measurement|

 C-telopeptide is more stable in EDTA plasma than in serum.
-In serum claimed stability is 6 hours.
+In serum claimed stability is 6-8 hours (ambient to 4°C).
 The test manufacturers recommend a fasting sample but we find little difference between fasting and non-fasting.
 Fasting or non-fasting state, and time of day, should be consistent for repeated sampling of a patient.

 |Delphic Number Test Number||6557|